leocavalcante/siler/docs/graphql/subscriptions.md

 This is just a helper that adds the **Subscriptions endpoint** to the Siler container so another function can actually use it when needed.
 And this function is `publish`!

-`Siler\Graphql\publish` will make a WebSocket calls to our Subscriptions server notifying that something has happened.
+`Siler\Graphql\publish` will make a WebSocket call to the Subscriptions server notifying that something has happened.

 ```php
 Graphql\publish('inbox', $message);